pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

     * Porting to Python 3 (is doing very well)
     * organizing and simplifying sometimes overly pedantic documentation
     * TurboGears

+        * Still exists
+        * Some progress on community migration

     * Standardizing deployment
     * Foundation efforts
     * Pylons conf (189 members of the SF Bay Pylons meetup)
+    * Increasing presence at conferences (not just Python ones)
+    * More awareness of professional support
+    * Moar books?

 Robert Brewer (CherryPy)